robert-carroll/canvaslms-global-custom-navigation/README.md

 ## Considerations

-- still reviewing, but feature complete based on my goals
+- still reviewing, mostly feature complete based on my goals
+  - missed or lost the active class for courses tray when using context
   - last is root placement and sub account use
-- need to rewrite the takeovers for beta considering new release from inst
+- takeovers adjusted for beta
 - probably provide takeovers and callbacks as single files for fundays and userscripts

 ## Contributions & Feedback